MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/How-to--Add-a-Beep-to-an-ADCS-Solution.md

     Invalid User ID._BELL_
     ```

-     For a double\-beep, append the following code.
+     For a double-beep, append the following code.

     ```
     _BELL__BELL_